mike-lischke/vscode-antlr4/README.md

 ## Release Notes

+### 2.1.0
+- Fixed Bug #41: Plugin Internal Error on EOF
+- Fixed Bug #48: Not possible to use ${} macros in launch.json
+- Merged PR #59: Fix CodeLens positions being off by one while editing and reference count being wrong
+- Fixed re-use of graphical tabs (web views), to avoid multiple tabs of the same type for a single grammar.
+Also, parse tree tabs now include the grammar's name in the title, just like it is done for all other tabs.
+- Added live visual parse trees and improved their handling + usability.
+No more jumping and zooming to default values on each debugger run.
+- Fixed a number of TS warnings.
+- Added two parse tree related settings (allowing to specify the inital layout + orientation).
+- Improved handling of certain ANTLR4 errors.
+- Re-enabled the accidentially disabled code completion feature.

 ### 2.0.4
-- Fixed Bug #36 "$antlr-format off" removes remaining lines in file
+- Fixed Bug #36: "$antlr-format off" removes remaining lines in file
-- Fixed Bug #37 Debugging gets stuck with visualParseTree set to true
+- Fixed Bug #37: Debugging gets stuck with visualParseTree set to true

 ### 2.0.3
 - Updated tests to compile with the latest backend changes.
 - Fixed a bug when setting up a debugger, after switching grammars.
 Only the first used grammar did work.

 ### 2.0.2
-- Fixed Bug #28 ATN graph cannot be drawn even after code generation.
+- Fixed Bug #28: ATN graph cannot be drawn even after code generation.
 - Fixed another bug in interpreter data file names construction.

 ### 2.0.1